hitzhangjie/delve/Documentation/internal/architechture.md

 ## 2.2 Call Stack

-Normally, each function call has a isolated call stack frame, where stores the arguments, local variables and  return address of a function call.
+Normally, each function call has an isolated call stack frame, where stores the arguments, local variables and  return address of a function call.

 Following is an illustration: